ADK0010/ADK0010/README.md

 - 👋 Hi, I’m @ADITYAKRISHNAN0010
-- 👀 I’m interested in Website Development and Blockchain
+- 👀 I’m interested in Website ,Blockchain Development and Smart Contract Security.
 - 🌱 I’m currently learning Blockchain and it's principles
 - 💞️ I’m looking to collaborate on Web3 Projects.
 - 📫 How to reach me adityakrishnan0010@gmail.com